Ruth Klüger-Aliav: 1945

 In October 1945, Klüger acquired a troopship, the Ascanious, from an American, Colonel Ernest Witte, of Dwight D. Eisenhower's staff.
 It was planned that the vessel would convey orphans to Palestine and it was soon crammed with 2,600 Holocaust survivors.
 On arrival in Haifa, the British government of Palestine had no choice but to let them in.
 The colonel wanted to repeat the passage, but it was vetoed by Eisenhower because of British pressure.

 In October 1945, David Ben-Gurion arrived in Paris and, to avoid eavesdroppers, he and Klüger-Aliav went for a four-hour walk in the Bois de Boulogne.
 Ben-Gurion wanted to know if the Holocaust survivors would be ready to sail in the cramped Aliya Beth "nutshell" ships.
 Klüger-Aliav convinced him that after the Holocaust, the refugees would endure any hardship in order to reach the new homeland.

 Later career

 Paris then became the headquarters of Aliya Beth; soon afterwards Klüger-Aliav left for South America and the United States, raising money and buying ships.
 After Israeli independence in 1948, she was public relations manager at ZIM, the Israeli shipping company.

-Klüger-Aliav divorced in 1940.
-Ben-Gurion suggested to Ruth a new Hebrew surname: Aliav (V and B are the same Hebrew letter).
+Ruth and Emanuel Klüger divorced in 1940.
+Ben-Gurion suggested to Ruth a new Hebrew surname: Aliav, an acronym for Aliyah Bet (V and B are the same Hebrew letter).